Zenny00/COSC118/README.md

 # COSC118
-A repository for COSC-118, a notoriously difficult class in the computer science curriculum
+A repository for COSC-118, a notoriously difficult class in the SU computer science curriculum